 We talked about things to do and see in Alaska while they there.
 I told them I quit my job, sold my house, and was traveling.
 Newman responded, “Wow, you hear of people doing that, but I’ve never met someone who has.
 How do we do that?”

 The National Guard guys hiked down the mountain with me.
 I pointed out the berries on the side of the trail and ate some.
-They were hesitant, but I assured them I had been eating these berries since my time in Washington and they were fine to eat.
-The clouds cleared up a bit and we were treated to some really beautiful views of Anchorage and the ocean.
+They were hesitant, but I assured them I had been eating these berries since my time in Washington, and they were fine to eat.
+The clouds cleared up a bit, and we were treated to some stunning views of Anchorage and the ocean.

-We got to know each other better and watched a group of 7th grade hockey players running up the stairs with their coach.
-When we arrived to the parking lot, the other guys they came with were waiting for them to go eat dinner.
+We got to know each other better and watched a group of 7th-grade hockey players running up the stairs with their coach.
+When we arrived at the parking lot, the other guys they came with were waiting for them to go eat dinner.
 We said our goodbyes and I thanked them for helping me climb up the boulders.